SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

   ..

-10. If you would like to enter any grants, click the Add grants link to enter the relevant information.
+10. To enter any grants, click the Add grants link to enter the relevant information.

 .. figure:: /images/bioproject_grant_info.png
   :align: center